openedx/edx-platform/common/djangoapps/third_party_auth/docs/how_tos/migrating_apple_users_in_teams.rst

    ii.
 These transfer identifiers are available in the login information for 60 days after team transfer.

    ii.
-The method get_user_id() in third_party_auth.appleid.AppleIdAuth enables existing users to sign in by matching the transfer_sub sent in the login information with stored records in third_party_auth.models.AppleMigrationUserIdInfo.
+The method get_user_id() in third_party_auth.appleid.AppleIdAuth enables existing users to sign in by matching the transfer_sub sent in the login information with stored records of old Apple unique identifiers in third_party_auth.models.AppleMigrationUserIdInfo.

 3. Update Apple Backend credentials in third_party_auth.models.OAuth2ProviderConfig for the Apple backend.